 The growth rate of subscribers: the number of subscribers that you’ve gained and lost over time.

 Say you want to connect with your audience.
 So, you should focus on your engagement metrics and track where your subscribers are coming from.
 Here’s what you should measure:

-- Likes and dislikes: the amount of likes and dislikes on your videos.
+- Likes and dislikes: the number of likes and dislikes on your videos.

-- Shares: the number of times your videos have been shared by the audience.
+- Shares: the number of times your videos have been shared by your target audience.

 - Video watching by device type: which devices people are using to watch your videos.

 - Views by country: from which countries (or states) your traffic originates.
 In other words, traffic source types.

 After you have a list of the metrics that you want to track, it's time to put them together in a report using analytics tools.
 Think about what types of charts are best suited for presenting each data set (we’ll provide you with some visual examples throughout.)